 1) Determine your campaign goals

-Resonance: The ability to drive audience members to a specific action because of an influencer’s content.
+Resonance is the ability to drive audience members to a specific action because of an influencer’s content.
 It helps you increase your follower count, drive traffic to your site, and boost conversions.

 2) Define your campaign audience